-\section{Concluding Remarks}
+\section{Concluding remarks}

-Whe have presented a complete methodology for the Bayesian inference of a semi-Markov process, from the elicitation of the prior distribution, to the computation of posterior summaries, including a guidance for its JAGS implementation.
-In particular, we have examined in detail the elicitation of the joint prior density of the shape and scale parameters of the Weibull-distributed holding times (conditional on the transition between two given states), deriving in a natural way a specific class of priors, along with a method for the determination of hyperparameters based on ``historical data'' and moment existence conditions.
-This framework has been applied to the analysis of seismic data, but it can be adopted for inference on any system for which a Markov renewal process model is plausible.
+We have presented a complete Bayesian methodology for the inference on semi-Markov processes, from the elicitation of the prior distribution, to the computation of posterior summaries, including a guidance for its JAGS implementation.
+In particular, we have examined in detail the elicitation of the joint prior density of the shape and scale parameters of the Weibull-distributed holding times (conditional on the transition between two given states), deriving a specific class of priors in a natural way, along with a method for the determination of hyperparameters based on ``learning data'' and moment existence conditions.
+This framework has been applied to the analysis of seismic data, but it can be adopted for inference on any system for which a Markov Renewal process is plausible.
 A possible and not-yet explored application is the modelling of voltage sags (or voltage dips) in power engineering: the state space would be formed by different classes of voltage, starting from voltage around its nominal value, down to progressively deeper sags.
-In the engineering literature, the dynamic aspect of this problem is in fact disregarded, while it could help bringing additional insight into this phenomenon.
+In the engineering literature, the dynamic aspect of this problem is in fact disregarded, while it could help bring additional insight into this phenomenon.

 With regard to the seismic data analysis, other uses of our model can be envisaged.
-The model can be applied to areas with a less complex tectonics, such as Turkey, by replicating for example Alvarez's anaysis.
-Outliers, such as those appearing in Figure \ref{figure:caterpillar_times}, could point out to events whose assignment to a specific seismogenetic source should be re-discussed.
+The model can be applied to areas with a less complex tectonics, such as Turkey, by replicating for example Alvarez's analysis.
+Outliers, such as those appearing in Figure \ref{figure:caterpillar_times}, could point at events whose assignment to a specific seismogenic source should be re-discussed.
 The analysis of earthquake occurrence can support decision making related to the risk of future events.
 We have not examined this issue here, but a methodology is outlined by \cite{Cano}.

 A final note concerns the more recent Italian seismic catalogue \cite{CPTI11}, including events up to the end of 2006.
-Every new release of the catalogue involves numerous changes in the parameterization of earthquakes; as the DISS event classification by macroregion is not yet available for events in this catalogue we could not use this more recent source of data.
+Every new release of the catalogue involves numerous changes in the parameterization of earthquakes; as the DISS event classification by macroregion is not yet available for events in this catalogue we cannot use this more recent source of data.